rkiel/full-stack-redux-tutorial/README.md

 * The server emits a 'state' event.
 * All connected clients - including the one that initiated the original action - receive the new state.

+### Client Applicaiton

+#### React and react-hot-loader

+What's really cool about the way React applications get built with Redux and Immutable is that we can write everything as so-called Pure Components (also sometimes called "Dumb Components").

+As a concept, this is similar to pure functions, in that there are a couple of rules to follow:

+* A pure component receives all its data as props, like a function receives all its data as arguments.
+It should have no side effects, including reading data from anywhere else, initiating network requests, etc.
+* A pure component generally has no internal state.
+What it renders is fully driven by its input props.
+Rendering the same pure component twice with the same props should result in the same UI.
+There's no hidden state inside the component that would cause the UI to differ between the two renders.

+If components can't have state, where will the state be?
+In an immutable data structure inside a Redux store!
+We've already seen how that works.
+The big idea is to separate the state from the user interface code.
+The React components are just a stateless projection of the state at a given point in time.